 Deep-Learning Model Training

-We develop “PSUPR_CA2.py” and construct deep-learning ResNet model.
+We develop “PSUPR_CA2.py” and construct deep-learning ResNet model as the base model.
 The model is shown at “PRMLS_CA2_model_final.pdf” below.

 It contains total 2,674,819 parameters, and inside them there are 2,668,067 trainable parameters and 6,752 non-trainable parameters.